kahlan/kahlan/docs/README.md

 ### Negative Expectations

-Any matcher can be evaluated negatively by chaining `expect` with `not` before calling the matcher.
+Any matcher can be evaluated negatively by chaining `expect` with `not` before calling the matcher:

 ```php
 describe("Negative Expectation", function() {